unclereeemus/ytmp/README.md

   		there's no way to remove the range; if you want it to play beyond it,
 		run it again. (kills any other instances of -r or -d running on start.)

-  -n 		get notified when mpv exits (i.e. song finishes)
+  -n 		get notified when mpv exits (i.e. song finishes) except when it quits because the user changes songs

+  -N 		get notified when mpv exits (i.e. song finishes) even when it quits because the user changes songs

   -qa 		quit audio
   -kd 		kill daemon (-d)